indilib/indi-3rdparty/indi-rolloffino/README.md

 The driver will have been built and installed from having done a indi-full install which includes the 3rdparty drivers.
 If you want to build it from source refer to the general documentation in the parent directory under Building. https://github.com/indilib/indi-3rdparty.
 In the section "Building individual 3rd Party Drivers" replace references to indi-eqmod with indi-rolloffino.

 ### Usage

-### Building
+Available from KStars/Ekos or compatible INDI client.
+It requires successful communication to the Arduino to complete the on-line connection stage.

+It can be manually started from the command line by the indiserver:
+`$ indiserver indi_rolloffino`.

 ### Requirements

 ### Obtaining Source Files

-Refer to the general documentation in the parent directory for 3rdparty drivers https://github.com/indilib/indi-3rdparty/README.md
+Refer to the general documentation in the parent directory for 3rdparty drivers https://github.com/indilib/indi-3rdparty

+The source files can best be obtained by cloning the 3rdparty repo as described in the general documentation in the parent directory for 3rdparty drivers https://github.com/indilib/indi-3rdparty.
+Then navigate to the indi-rolloffino directory.

-If you are building from source, the source files can best be obtained by cloning the 3rdparty repo as described in the INSTALL file.
-If you already have an installed rolloffino driver from an indi_full install.
-Then you do not need to do a local build.
-Perhaps you are just looking for one of the Arduino examples to start working on the Arduino side.
-If so you can just pull that or other files, or zip up the repository from https://github.com/indilib/indi-3rdparty/indi-rolloffino/
+If you already have an installed rolloffino driver from an indi-full install.
+Then perhaps you are just looking for one of the Arduino examples to start working on the Arduino side of things.
+If so you can use your web browser accessing https://github.com/indilib/indi-3rdparty.
+The Green "Code" button provides one way to get repository files.
+You can also navigate to indi-rolloffino folder and right click an individual file to save it in one of your local directories.